 Variations

-Above all else, slowly simmered soups and stews are flexible.
-Unlike baking, in which the slightest variation of ingredients, time or temperature can dramatically change results, soups and stews are adjustable.
+Above all else, slowly simmered soup and stew recipes are flexible.
+Unlike baking, in which the slightest variation of ingredients, time, or temperature can dramatically change results, soups and stews are adjustable.
 You can toss in a few extra vegetables for flavor, substitute one liquid for the next, and give yourself plenty of wiggle room on timing.

 And once you get the hang of making this recipe for Mushroom Stew, you can transform it into something distinctly your own.
-Add different herbs, toss in some celery, add more meat (or less) – whatever you happen to like.
-Here’s some of our favorite variations.
+Add different herbs, toss in some celery, and add more meat (or less) - whatever you happen to like.
+Here are some of our favorite variations.

 Add celery and carrots.
 Toss in diced celery and hunks of carrots with the onions to give the stew a brighter, sweeter flavor and a boost of nutrients.

-Substitute bison or lamb in place of beef.
-Grass-fed bison pairs extraordinarily well with mushrooms, and makes a great stew, too.
+Substitute beef or lamb in place of bison.
+Grass-fed beef pairs extraordinarily well with mushrooms.

 Skip the wine, and add a little extra broth and another spoonful of tomato paste instead.